alexcwsmith/imarisConverter/README.md

 from skimage.io import imsave
 imsave('pathToSaveFileTo.tif', im_medilt, bigtiff=True)
 ```
 Feel free to file issues with any bugs, or email me directly.
+Pull requests also welcome for additional features!